This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Sacral Nerve Stimulation

 Sacral nerve stimulation (SNS) is treatment for urinary retention without blockage, overactive bladder symptoms, and fecal incontinence.
+Overactive bladder symptoms include urinary urge incontinence and urinary frequency.
 Electrical impulses are sent directly to the sacral nerves to improve or restore bladder or bowel function.
-SNS is done when medicines and behavior therapy are not effective.
+Sacral nerves are in your lower back.
+They control anus, rectum, and bladder functioning.
+SNS is done when medicine and behavior therapy do not help improve symptoms.
+Implantation of an SNS includes 2 stages.
+The first stage is a trial phase to see if SNS will improve your symptoms.
+The second stage involves implanting the stimulator.

 Contact your healthcare provider if: